karimhabush/cryptuwu/modules/asym/README.md

 # Asymetric encryption
- _PKIP module for assymetric encryption operations_
+ _cryptuwu module for assymetric encryption operations_

 >It supports RSA encryption and decryption